HSA/FSA

 Hearing aids are considered to be medical devices.
 As such, they are a qualified medical expense so you can use your HSA or FSA debit card, or pay for it out-of-pocket and get reimbursed

 However, not all online retailers can accept HSA or FSA payments.
 You’ll know if this is the case because your card will be declined.
-That’s where we come in: if an e-commerce company has partnered with Flex, such as ELEHEAR, they can because we allow purchases to be auto-substantiated.
+That’s where we come in: if an e-commerce company has partnered with Flex, such as ELEHEAR, they can accept HSA/FSA cards because we allow purchases to be auto-substantiated.
 What that means for you is the payment will go through so you won’t need to submit for reimbursement!

 Enjoy the Sound of Saving With Your HSA/FSA